Learning Commons: Tutoring Services

 As each semester moves forward, assignments, projects, and exams can quickly begin to stack up for students.
 At College of Western Idaho (CWI), Tutoring Services is available to help students stay on track, strengthen their understanding of course material, and build the skills needed to succeed in college and beyond.

-CWI Tutoring Services is part of the College’s Learning Commons, which also includes the Library and the Writing & AI Literacy Center.
+CWI Tutoring Services is part of the College’s Learning Commons, which also includes the Library and the Writing and AI Literacy Center.
 Together, these academic support services help students navigate challenging coursework and build the skills needed to succeed.

 Tutoring offers free academic support to currently enrolled students through multiple ways to connect with trained peer tutors.
 Whether students prefer working through questions one-on-one, attending a group session, or getting help online, tutoring is designed to meet students where they are in their learning journey.